Water temperature plays a huge role in making your hair look and feel amazing. We tell you how here.

 Tips for Healthy Hair

-If you want to maintain smooth, shiny, strong, and healthy hair – then incorporating these basic tips below into your daily hair care routine will help guide you on the way to healthy and beautiful hair!
+If you want to maintain smooth, shiny, strong, and healthy hair, then incorporating these basic tips below into your daily hair care routine will help you!

-- Determine the schedule of washing the hair, based on the amount of oil your scalp secretes.
-For example: if your scalp is oily, then you can wash your hair once a day.
+- Determine the schedule of washing the hair based on the amount of oil your scalp secretes.
+If your scalp is oily, then you can wash your hair once a day.
 If your hair is dry, then wash it less frequently, 2-3 times a week.

-- Wash your hair with warm water at the beginning of the day because warm water helps open hair cuticles and pores on the scalp.
+- Wash your hair with warm water because warm water helps open hair cuticles and pores on the scalp.
 Therefore, you will get rid of any dirt or build-up more effectively.

-- Wash your hair with cold water at the end of the day for your final rinse to seal the hair’s moisture, clump the hair together, and protect your hair.
+- Rinse your hair with cold water for your final rinse to seal the hair’s moisture, clump the hair together, and protect your hair.
 Cold water closes the cuticles, which adds shine to your hair.

-- Dial down the temperature of your shower from lukewarm water when you apply shampoo to cool water when you apply conditioner and rinse your hair.
+- Dial down the temperature of your shower to lukewarm water when you apply shampoo and to cool water when you apply conditioner.